Current Lab Members

 David Pedley

-Urban forestry, Remote Sensing, geospatial analysis, urban planning
+Urban forestry, remote sensing, geospatial analysis, urban planning

 I am currently a PhD student in the GIS and Remote Sensing Lab Group within the School of Forestry and am part of the University of Canterbury Geospatial Research Institute.
 I am working on research looking at the relationship between urban trees and housing intensification, with a focus on the loss of trees on private residential land.
 I received my previous degrees in law (LLB) and science (BSc in Biological Science and Geography) from the University of Canterbury and spent 11 years working as an environmental lawyer.
 I recently completed my Master of Landscape Architecture at Lincoln University.